redraskal/bun-migrate/README.md

 # bun-migrate

-A simple SQLite file-based migration system.
+A simple SQLite file-based migration system for Bun.

 ## 1. Install